Alaya F

-Aalia Furniturewala (born 28 November 1997), known professionally as Alaya, is an American actress who appears in Indian Hindi-language films.
-Born into the Bedi family, she is the daughter of actress Pooja Bedi.
+Aalia Furniturewala (born 28 November 1997), professionally known as Alaya F, is an American actress who appears in Indian Hindi-language films.
+Born into the Bedi family, she is the daughter of Indian actress Pooja Bedi.
 She made her acting debut in 2020 with the comedy film Jawaani Jaaneman, for which she won the Filmfare Award for Best Female Debut.
 She has since starred in the thriller Freddy (2022) and the biopic Srikanth (2024).

 Early life and background

 Alaya F was born Aalia Furniturewala on 28 November 1997, in Los Angeles, United States to Indian parents, actress Pooja Bedi and businessman Farhan Ebrahim Furniturewala.
 Her mother was based in the United States with her family at the time of her birth.
-She is of Parsi and Gujarati descent on her father's side and Punjabi, Haryanvi, British and Bengali descent on her mother's side.
+She is of Gujarati Khoja and Parsi descent on her father's side and Punjabi, Haryanvi, British and Bengali descent on her mother's side.
 She is the granddaughter of actor Kabir Bedi and classical dancer Protima Bedi.

-She studied at Jamnabai Narsee School in Mumbai.
-Before making her film debut, she earned a diploma in acting at the New York Film Academy and later changed her name to Alaya F. She is presently training to be a Contemporary and Kathak dancer.
+She studied at Jamnabai Narsee School in the Juhu neighbourhood of Mumbai.
+Before making her film debut, she also earned a diploma in acting at the New York Film Academy (NYFA) in the Financial District of Downtown Manhattan, and later changed her name to Alaya F. She is presently training to be a Contemporary and Kathak dancer.
 In 2011, she appeared on the reality show, Maa Exchange, with her mother.